Perception4D/LidarSlam/ros_wrapping/lidar_slam/README.md

 ***WARNING***: Remember to set *max_measures*, *use_header_time* and *time_threshold* to convenient values to be able to receive the measurements.

-A weight is parameterizable for the new gravity constraint.
+A weight is parameterizable for the gravity constraint.
 The more we trust the IMU measurement, the higher this weight should be.
 If 0., the feature is disabled.

 If the data are well added and synchronized, a log output should be visible with verbosity to 3 (default).
 This output should say :